StackVista/stackstate-docs/configure/topology/send-topology-data.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Topology synchronization

 ## Overview

-StackState can synchronize topology information from different sources, including your own sources.
+Rancher Observability can synchronize topology information from different sources, including your own sources.

-The easiest way to connect StackState to one of your data sources is to use a **StackPack**.
-StackPacks are standard integrations that configure StackState to consume data from a particular data source or platform.
+The easiest way to connect Rancher Observability to one of your data sources is to use a **StackPack**.
+StackPacks are standard integrations that configure Rancher Observability to consume data from a particular data source or platform.

-You can also create a **custom topology synchronization** and send topology data to StackState in JSON format.
+You can also create a **custom topology synchronization** and send topology data to Rancher Observability in JSON format.
 Received JSON files pass through a number of processing steps.
-At the end of this synchronization pipeline, the incoming data is stored as components and relations in the StackState topology.
+At the end of this synchronization pipeline, the incoming data is stored as components and relations in the Rancher Observability topology.

-## StackState Receiver API
+## Rancher Observability Receiver API

-The StackState Receiver API accepts topology, metrics, events and health data in a common JSON object.
+The Rancher Observability Receiver API accepts topology, metrics, events and health data in a common JSON object.
 The default location for the receiver API is the `<STACKSTATE_RECEIVER_API_ADDRESS>`, constructed using the `<STACKSTATE_BASE_URL>` and <`STACKSTATE_RECEIVER_API_KEY>`.

 {% tabs %}
 {% tab title="Kubernetes" %}
-The `<STACKSTATE_RECEIVER_API_ADDRESS>` for StackState deployed on Kubernetes or OpenShift is:
+The `<STACKSTATE_RECEIVER_API_ADDRESS>` for Rancher Observability deployed on Kubernetes or OpenShift is:

 ```text
 https://<STACKSTATE_BASE_URL>/receiver/stsAgent/intake?api_key=<STACKSTATE_RECEIVER_API_KEY>
 ```

-The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during StackState installation, for details see [Kubernetes install - configuration parameters](/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md#generate-values-yaml).
+The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during Rancher Observability installation, for details see [Kubernetes install - configuration parameters](/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md#generate-values-yaml).
 {% endtab %}

 {% tab title="Linux" %}

-The `<STACKSTATE_RECEIVER_API_ADDRESS>` for StackState deployed on Linux is:
+The `<STACKSTATE_RECEIVER_API_ADDRESS>` for Rancher Observability deployed on Linux is:

 ```text
 https://<STACKSTATE_BASE_URL>:<STACKSTATE_RECEIVER_PORT>/stsAgent/intake?api_key=<STACKSTATE_RECEIVER_API_KEY>
 ```

-The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during StackState installation, for details see [Linux install - configuration parameters](/setup/install-stackstate/linux/install_stackstate.md#configuration-options-required-during-install).
+The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during Rancher Observability installation, for details see [Linux install - configuration parameters](/setup/install-stackstate/linux/install_stackstate.md#configuration-options-required-during-install).
 {% endtab %}
 {% endtabs %}